rooso/ansible-role-windows-admin-center/README.md

 The thubmprint of the certificate you wish to use for Windows Admin Center's web server.
 If the certificate option is set to installed, wac_sme_thumbprint is required.
 Note: There is no default value here.

+    wac_winrm_https: 1

+Defines if WinRM over https is used for WAC to communicate with clients.
+Default is wac_winrm_https: 1 which means WinRM over https is forced.

     wac_product_id: '{65E83844-8B8A-42ED-B78D-BA021BE4AE83}'

 Windows Admin Center's MSI Installer ID, only change this if you know what you're doing.